hatemcode/chatter/README.md

-# chatter
+# Chatter

+## What is Chatter about ?
+Is Local Network Messaging Application.

+## Fetures
+* Working on local network enviroment through all connection points (Interfaces).
+* Public chat room.
+* Activity monitoring.

+## How to build it ?
-Local Network Messaging Application, built using `maven`, make sure that you have it in your `PATH`.

-`mvn clean package` will create two seperated jars in the `target` directory, one for the `server` and another for the  `client`.
+Chatter is built using `maven`, make sure that you have it in your `PATH`. `mvn clean package` will create two seperated jars in the `target` directory, one for the `server` and another for the  `client`.